sgmurphy/wordpress-plugins/gotmls/readme.txt

 * First versions available for WordPress (code removed, no longer compatible).

 == Upgrade Notice ==

+= 4.23.67 =
+Upgraded Brute-Force Login Protection and the Quick Scan of Core Files, added custom Whitelist, fixed session conflict with REST API, and checked code for compatibility with WordPress 6.5.4 and ClassicPress 2.1.0.

 = 4.23.57 =
 Removed session incompatibilities within the Brute-Force Login Protection that failed when other plugins had already output page headers.